eaglgenes101/formic-forest-specification/README.md

         color: (Optional) If present, an integer in 0-7 inclusive, representing the color to color the old cell with }

 The cell is interpreted with the same rotation as the view.
 Output cells 0-2 correspond to view indices 6-8, output cells 3-5 correspond to view indices 11-13, and output cells 6-8 correspond to view indices 16-18.
-If you compare this to the index chart above, it's in the same english reading order as the view array provided.
+If you compare this to the index chart above, this is in the same english reading order as the view array provided.

 No Side Effects
 ------